 Some subjects might look better in landscape orientation, while others will look better in portrait orientation.
 So try shooting both from time to time.

-Consider using L-Bracket to make changing orientation of your camera easier & faster and to avoid risk of your tripod falling over due to changed center of weight.
+Consider using L-Bracket to make changing orientation of your camera easier & faster and to avoid the risk of your tripod falling over due to changed centre of weight.

 21. Look for the water reflections

-In the photo below I put my camera just above ground level close to a puddle which looks as some sort of a river reflecting soft sunset in Thailand.
-In reality this puddle was much smaller.
+In the photo below I put my camera just above ground level close to a puddle which looks like some sort of a river reflecting soft sunset in Thailand.
+In reality, this puddle was much smaller.

 22. Use a steady tripod

-It’s a must if you’re taking photos during sunrise/sunset, during blue hour or at night but even day light photos will benefit from it.
-Using steady tripod not only will make your photos sharper but it will also allow you to use a number of creative techniques like long exposure or bracketing.
+It’s a must if you’re taking photos during sunrise/sunset, during the blue hour or at night but even daylight photos will benefit from it.
+Using steady tripod not only will make your photos sharper but it will also allow you to use many creative techniques like long exposure or bracketing.

-If it’s windy or slippery make sure to add some weight to your tripod (you can attach bag to it) and/or use spikes to decrease the chance of your tripod moving.
+If it’s windy or slippery, make sure to add some weight to your tripod (you can attach a bag to it) and/or use spikes to decrease the chance of your tripod moving.

-Using wide angle lens will let you show whole scene.
-Wide angle lens is useful for many kind of landscape photos from seascapes to forest to Milky Way shots.
-My favorite one at the moment is Canon 16-35 f/4 L IS.
+Using wide-angle lens will let you show the whole scene.
+Wide angle lens is useful for many kinds of landscape photos from seascapes to forest to Milky Way shots.
+My favourite one at the moment is Canon 16-35 f/4 L IS.